GMH-Code/JS7z/README.md

 - Multi-thread mode works in nearly all modern browsers.
 It is extremely fast, runs in the background, and returns immediately.
 - Single-thread mode supports less common browsers, but is slower with certain tasks.
 It also can require a bit more work to use.

-Warning: Calling `callMain()` in single-thread mode *currently* returns after the command is run, so long processes can hang the browser unless you run them in a Worker.
+Warning: Calling `callMain()` in single-thread mode *currently* returns after the command completes, so long processes can hang the browser unless you run them in a Worker.
 You should still use `onExit(exitCode)` to detect a proper exit.
 The single-threaded version may also run in the same asynchronous way one day.

 You can detect multi-threaded shared memory support in the browser like this: